apache/spark-website/mllib/index.md

   <div class="col-md-7 col-sm-7">
     <h2>Ease of Use</h2>
     <p class="lead">
-      Usable in Java, Scala, Python, and SparkR.
+      Usable in Java, Scala, Python, and R.
     </p>
     <p>
       MLlib fits into <a href="{{site.url}}">Spark</a>'s
-      APIs and interoperates with <a href="http://www.numpy.org">NumPy</a> in Python (starting in Spark 0.9).
+      APIs and interoperates with <a href="http://www.numpy.org">NumPy</a>
+      in Python (as of Spark 0.9) and R libraries (as of Spark 1.5).
       You can use any Hadoop data source (e.g. HDFS, HBase, or local files), making it easy to plug into Hadoop workflows.
     </p>